 In the eyes of man, Peter didn’t live up to his calling.
 He was unreliable.
 Unfaithful.
 Ineffective.
 Quick to ‘throw in the towel’.
 Not worth it.
 Disqualified for leadership.
 Perhaps Peter himself felt that way.
 But that’s not the way God thinks of us.
 For people, failure is the end.
 For God, it’s just the beginning because he is the King of Restoration!

 I enjoy watching TV in my leisure.
 One of my favorite reality shows those days was ‘Kings of Restoration.’
-The show featured Rick Dale and his crew restoring ancient rusty stuff back to how they looked when they were new.
+The show featured Rick Dale and his crew restoring ancient rusty stuff back to how it looked when they were new.
 In the show, they restored classic cars, vintage gas pumps, gramophones, antique toys, and many other things.
-Rick and the crew are so good at what they do sometimes customers couldn’t believe they are looking at the same thing.
+Rick and the crew are so good at what they do that sometimes customers couldn’t believe they are looking at the same thing.
 Consider the popcorn machine featured below for an example.

 Failure can’t kill our calling.
-But it can prevent us from living up to its full potential.
+But it can prevent us from living up to our full potential.
 When that happens we need someone to restore us.
 Restoration is serious business.
 While there are many people capable of restoring damaged objects God alone is capable of restoring a damaged human being, (Psalm 23:3).
 God is still in the business of restoration.
-He wants to restore you this very moment.
+He wants to restore you at this very moment.
 All you gotta do is let him.